TuDo-Makerspace/Activity-Indicator/README.md

 ## Emulation

-When developing new features for the Activity Indicator, it  may be useful to comfortably emulate the activity indicator in a virtual rpi machine instead of needing access to a physical RPi.
-Thankfully, [qemu](https://www.qemu.org/), along with [berdav's qemu-rpi-gpio tool](https://github.com/berdav/qemu-rpi-gpio), can be used to runa a virtual Raspberry Pi with support for GPIO emulation.
+When developing new features for the Activity Indicator, it  may be useful to comfortably emulate the activity indicator in a virtual Raspberry Pi emulation instead of needing access to a physical Raspberry Pi.
+Thankfully, [qemu](https://www.qemu.org/), along with [berdav's qemu-rpi-gpio tool](https://github.com/berdav/qemu-rpi-gpio), can be used to run a a virtual Raspberry Pi with support for GPIO emulation.

 ### Prerequisites